taunsquared/graphic-novel-thesis/ComicBookScript/2018-09-23_World-timeline.md

 Majhee and her collective of 67 humans establish a secret fortified community in the caves underneath the Amazon Rainforest.
 They build a crude research facility and continue developing their understanding of thread-worms.
 They establish underground farms to grow food for their community.

-Up in orbit, the resources of the space arboretums are stretched to their limit, as they try to sustain a population of nearly 60,000 refugees plus just over 12,000 "Original Orbiters", or "Originals".
+Up in orbit, the resources of the space arboretums are stretched to their limit, as they try to sustain a population of about 6,000 refugees plus nearly 9,000 "Original Orbiters", or "Originals".
 The UN and SC have collaboratively set up a provisional government in orbit, and rush to install crowded, barely adequate housing for the refugees in the larger stations and industrial structures in orbit.

 ### 2072, or Year 4 A.B.